Like any other type of pet, dogs can exhibit territorial behavior, particularly regarding meals.

 7. Return to Step Six With the Remaining Family Members and Continue the Feeding Procedure

-The final step on how to stop food aggression in dogs is to go through steps 1 through 6 with every member of your family who lives in your home.
+The final step to stop food aggression in dogs is to go through steps 1 through 6 with every family member living in your home.

-It is reasonable to expect that your dog’s food aggression may diminish or disappear altogether as they come to trust the people living in your household around their food.
+It is reasonable to expect your dog’s food aggression to diminish or disappear altogether, as they trust the people living in your household around their food.

 Conclusion